rombrew/phobia/doc/CommandLineInterface.md

 subsystems.

-Keep in mind each register can have its own write and read event handler that can do any complex non-obvious actions during access to it.
+Keep in mind each register can have its own write and read event handler that can do any non-obvious actions during access to it.

 ## Linkage concept